agileopennorthwest/agileopennorthwest.github.io/_includes/faq.md

 We also have early bird sessions at 8:00 am on Thursday and Friday for those who prefer the bright light of morning.

 Are meals provided?
-: We'll have a continental breakfast and lunches each day, and dinner on Wednesday evening.
-For dinner on Thursday, there are a number of restaurants within easy walking distance.
+: We'll have a continental breakfast and lunches each day, and dinner on Thursday evening.
+For dinner on Wednesday, there are a number of restaurants within easy walking distance.

 Are accommodations available?
 : There are a number of hotels nearby.
 At the time of this writing, we are working on arranging special rates at nearby hotels.
 See the [Location](/{{site.years[0]}}#location) section and follow [our tweets](http://twitter.com/aonw) for more info.